bakeruki/Markbook/README.md

 - Persistence

 When the application is exited, the data is saved into a text file named "db.txt".
 It will be created if it is not found when the application is opened.
+- Course Info Pane

+Window that shows the information about the course, such as number of students, course median, ect.

 # Planned Features
 - Ability to remove students